airbytehq/airbyte/docs/connector-development/config-based/tutorial/1-create-source.md

-# Step  1: Create the Source
+# Step  1: Generate the source connector project locally

 Let's start by cloning the Airbyte repository